c0untd0wn/graphify/README.md

 # Notes

-Graphify doesn't work in localhost because cross-domain policies are slightly different for localhost which makes graphify unable to utilize iframe dynamically.
+* Graphify doesn't work in localhost because cross-domain policies are slightly different for localhost which makes graphify unable to utilize iframe dynamically.
+* Google Chrome is strongly recommended for Graphify!
+(Other browsers are not guaranteed to be compatible at the moment)